Meet the Board and Staff of the Red Lodge Area Community Foundation

 Term 2022

-Kate has been working as an educator at Red Lodge High School and started the ‘Green Team’.
+Kate works as an educator at Red Lodge High School and started the ‘Green Team’.
 She has experience with public relations, community service, education/instruction, and public outreach.
-Kate’s is seeking to offer insight into how RLACF can serve our local school district, engage our youth, and help make our community more sustainable.
+Kate is seeking to offer insight into how RLACF can serve our local school district, engage our youth, and help make our community more sustainable.
 She is a hard worker and always up for a challenge.

 Janet Peterson